University Policies & Degree Requirements

 Student not enrolled by 11:59pm the day before the first day of classes will be assessed a late enrollment fee.
 The University Registrar then deactivates the KU ID of any not enrolled by the last Friday in October (for Fall) or last Friday in March (for Spring).
 Students who wish to enroll after that must pay a fee to be reactivated.

-Deadlines for adding, changing, dropping, or withdrawing from courses entirely, as well any fines associated with the change, are set by the University.
+Deadlines for adding, changing, dropping, or withdrawing from all courses, as well any fines associated with the change, are set by the University.
 Deadlines vary from year to year.
 Students should carefully review the current Academic Calendar.

 You may also wish to consult the Registrar's page on Effects of Dropping or Withdrawing on your Transcript.